Spencer-0003/TelemetryBlocker/README.md

 # TelemetryBlocker
 Block Microsoft and Google Telemetry on your pc.

-## This is only compatible with Windows
+## This is only compatible with Windows & Linux
-### Notice
-This MUST be ran as administrator as it edits your hosts file.

 ### Features
 1. Block Windows Telemetry (stop Microsoft from collecting data about your pc).